isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 It's often helpful to have a `link to the docs <https://cloud.google.com/bigquery/what-is-bigquery>`_ handy, and especially the `query reference <https://cloud.google.com/bigquery/query-reference>`_.
-(You'll probably want to open those into new tabs of your browser.)
+(You'll probably want to open those into new tabs of your browser, for easy access.)

 Let's query!
 ------------

-Please open the browser, and open the `BigQuery UI <https://bigquery.cloud.google.com>`_
+In your browser, go to the `BigQuery Web UI <https://bigquery.cloud.google.com>`_

 On the left side, from top to bottom we have:

-1.  **Compose Query** This button opens the text field, where we can write queries.
+1.  **Compose Query** This button opens the **New Query** text box, where we can write queries.

 2.  **Query History** A list of your past queries... *very useful*.

-3.  **Job History** List of past jobs, like copying tables.
+3.  **Job History** A list of past jobs (*eg* copying or creating tables).

-4.  **Your Project Datasets** Click the little blue triangle to create a new data set or change projects.
+4.  **Your Project Datasets** Click the little blue triangle to create a new dataet or change projects.

-5.  **isb-cgc** The TCGA data sets.
+5.  **isb-cgc** The TCGA data sets.  (**Note**: if you do not see the **isb-cgc** datasets, you need to add them to your "view" by clicking on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
+All ISB-CGC public BigQuery datasets and tables will now be visible in the left side-bar of the BigQuery web interface.

-6.  **More data!** Added datasets will appear here.
-Such as the silver-wall-555 set.
+6.  **More data!** Other added datasets will appear here (for example, the **genomics-public-data**, **silver-wall-555**, *etc*).

 Querying: Lists, Joins, and Subqueries
 --------------------------------------

-BigQueries are very similar to regular SQL, with some differences.
+BigQueries are very similar to regular SQL, but with some differences.

-We select some variables from tables, filter on some criteria, and occationally aggregate the results (such as taking an average).
+Typically, we select some variables (aka "fields") from one or more tables, filter on some criteria, and occationally aggregate the results (such as taking an average).

-Here, we want all the associated barcodes for patients in the CESC and HNSC studies.
-Note the use of the IN keyword.
+Here, we want the barcodes for all patients in the CESC and HNSC studies, with an associated "primary solid tumor" sample.
+Note the use of the **IN** keyword.

 .. code-block:: sql